trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Manage a large number of redirects with maps and use them to customise your key-value pairs.
+If you are ever faced with using an if during a request, you should check to see if you can use a map instead.

   > The map directive maps strings, so it is possible to represent e.g. `192.168.144.0/24` as a regular expression and continue to use the map directive.